AdaSwarm/AdaSwarm/README.md

 ## References
 <a id="1">[1]</a>
-S. M. Mikki and A. A. Kishk,Particle Swarm Optimizaton: A Physics-Based Approach.
+S. M. Mikki and A. A. Kishk, Particle Swarm Optimizaton: A Physics-Based Approach.
 Morgan & Claypool, 2008.

 <a id="2">[2]</a>
 M.  Welling  and  Y.  W.  Teh,  “Bayesian  learning  via  stochastic  gradientlangevin dynamics,”In Proceedings of the 28th International Conferenceon Machine Learning, p.
 681–688, 2011.

 <a id="3">[3]</a>
-Y.-A. Ma, Y. Chen, C. Jin, N. Flammarion, and M. I. Jordan, “Samplingcan be faster than optimization,”Proceedings of the National Academyof   Sciences,   vol.   116,   no.   42,   pp.   20 881–20 885,   2019.
-[Online].Available: https://www.pnas.org/content/116/42/20881[21]  S.  Yokoi  and  I.  Sato,  “Bayesian  interpretation  of  sgd  as  ito  process,”ArXiv, vol. abs/1911.09011, 201.
+S.  Yokoi  and  I.  Sato,  “Bayesian  interpretation  of  sgd  as  ito  process,”ArXiv, vol. abs/1911.09011, 201.

 <a id="3">[4]</a>
 J.  Spall, Introduction  to  stochastic  search  and  optimization.Wiley-Interscience, 2003